-You can begin to test the system early this summer.
-We’ll contact you when the test site is available.
-The functionality will be live with the launch of the new, improved PARS, scheduled for the summer.
+The functionality will be live with the launch of the new, improved PARS, scheduled for later this year.
 The new PARS will include fields enabling you to upload learner-completion data for all of your accredited CME activities and learners, including the ability to enter the information above for California licensees.
 For more information and updates, please visit the New PARS webpage.

 How can I get ready now?